ctalv/Professional-README-Generator/README.md

 ## Installation
-sdf
+You will need to install Node version 16 and the inquirer package.

 ## Usage
-sdfsdf
+To use this application, you must:
+1. Download this repositiory to your local machine.
+2. In the terminal, download the inquire package: npm i inquirer
+3. In the terminal, type: node index.js
+4. Answer the questions.
+5. You will find your completed README in the output folder!

 ## Contributing
-sdfsd
+N/A

 ## Tests
-sdfs
+N/A

 ## Questions
-If you have any questions, email me at sdfs or message me on my GitHub at https://github.com/ctalv.
+If you have any questions, email me at clairetalverson@gmail.com or message me on my GitHub at https://github.com/ctalv.

 ## License
-Apache License 2.0
+MIT License

+# Challenge 9